Cacti/documentation/Data-Source-Templates.md

 ## GAUGE

-GUAGE is for things like temperatures or number of people in a room or the value of a RedHat share.
+GAUGE is for things like temperatures or number of people in a room or the value of a RedHat share.

 ## COUNTER